micahbales/quaker-maps-3/readme.md

 ### Installing db-migrate

-Run the following command:

 ```
 npm install -g db-migrate db-migrate-pg
 ```

 ### Creating Up a New Database Migration with db-migrate

-In the `api` directory, run:
+In the root project directory, run:

 ```
 db-migrate create [name-of-migration] --sql-file